 |Information||Integer.
 Contains the number of information after analysis.|

 Create a new Build Definition

 Now we can use the new process template in a new Build Definiiton

-- Navigate to the DropLocation.
-There you should find the create SPCAF reports.
+Navigate to the DropLocation.
+There you should find the created SPCAF reports.